Geometric condition for Dependent Choice: Abstract

 \section{Abstract}

-We give a geometric condition that completely characterises when the Principle of Dependent Choice holds in a Fraenkel--Mostowski--Specker permutation model.
+We provide a geometric condition which characterises when the Principle of Dependent Choice holds in a Fraenkel--Mostowski--Specker permutation model.
 This condition is a slight weakening of requiring the filter of groups to be closed under countable intersections.
+We show that this condition holds nontrivially in a new permutation model we call ``the nowhere dense model'' and we study its extensions to uncountable cardinals as well.